retrohacker/dante/README.md

 * `dockeri.co:server`: the base image
 * `dockeri.co:server-test1`: the image built from the http directory
 * `dockeri.co:server-test2`: the image built from the badges directory

-Each docker image will have the resulting build and test logs saved to it as a label for later review.

 # Philosophy